bml-research/data_analysis_bml/install/data_01_install.md

 - You need a valid Hanze email address to download Office.
 - After your graduation or departure from the Hanze, you will no longer be able to use Office.

-After the installation, it is recommended to set the Office display language to English (so that all functions are set to English).
+After the installation, it is recommended to set the Office display language to English (so that all function names in Excel are set to English).
 To do so, choose `File > More... > Options > Language > English`

 ![Pic](./pics/fig01.png)